sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - question.md

 Extracts individual facts in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.
 It can find these facts in paragraphs of free text or in more structured layouts, for example key/value pairs or tables.

 Sensible recommends framing each question so that it has a single, short answer.
-For more complex questions with multi-part answers, use the [Summarizer](doc:summarizer) method.
+For more complex questions with multi-part answers, use the [Summarizer](doc:summarizer) method or the [List method](doc:list).
 For a comparison of these methods, see the following table:

 | Question method                                              | [Summarizer](doc:summarizer) method                          |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |